MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-windowsdefendersecuritycenter.md

 <!--/Scope-->
 <!--Description-->
-Added in Windows 10, version 1709.
 Enable this policy to have your company name and contact options displayed in a contact card fly out in Windows Defender Security Center.
 If you disable or do not configure this setting, or do not provide CompanyName and a minimum of one contact method (Phone using Skype, Email, Help portal URL) Windows Defender Security Center will not display the contact card fly out notification.

 Value type is integer.
 Supported operations are Add, Get, Replace, and Delete.